The hidden side of cosmic star formation at z > 3: Bridging optically-dark and Lyman break galaxies with GOODS-ALMA: Introduction

 \section{Introduction}

-Our current knowledge of the first two billion years of cosmic star formation history is based mainly on (i) UV-selected galaxies, e.g., Lyman-break galaxies \citep[LBGs; e.g., ][]{Giavalisco2004,Bouwens2012a,Bouwens2015,Bouwens2020,Oesch2014,Oesch2015,Oesch2018,Madau2014}, which are known to be biased against massive galaxies; and (ii) the most massive and extremely dusty starburst galaxies \citep[e.g.,][]{Walter2012,Marrone2018}, which are limited to a rare population and are not representative of the most common galaxies typically on the star-formation main sequence \citep[SFMS; e.g.,][]{Elbaz2007,Elbaz2011,Noeske2007, Magdis2010,Whitaker2012,Whitaker2014,Speagle2014,Schreiber2015,Lee2015,Leslie2020}.
-Recent ALMA and \textit{Spitzer} observations have identified a more abundant, less extreme population of obscured galaxies at $z>3$ (e.g., $H$-dropouts in \citealt{Wang2019}; HST-dark galaxies in \citealt{Zhou2020}, optically-dark/faint galaxies in \citealt{Carlos2021}), revealing that a significant population of high-$z$ optically-dark/faint galaxies have been missed and may dominate the massive end of the stellar mass function.
+Our current knowledge of the first two billion years of cosmic star formation history is based mainly on (i) UV-selected galaxies, such as Lyman-break galaxies \citep[LBGs; e.g., ][]{Giavalisco2004,Bouwens2012a,Bouwens2015,Bouwens2020,Oesch2014,Oesch2015,Oesch2018,Madau2014}, which are known to be biased against massive galaxies; and (ii) the most massive and extremely dusty starburst galaxies \citep[e.g.,][]{Walter2012,Marrone2018}, which are limited to a rare population and are not representative of the most common galaxies typically on the star-formation main sequence \citep[SFMS; e.g.,][]{Elbaz2007,Elbaz2011,Noeske2007, Magdis2010,Whitaker2012,Whitaker2014,Speagle2014,Schreiber2015,Lee2015,Leslie2020}.
+Recent Atacama Large Millimeter and Submillimeter Array (ALMA) and \textit{Spitzer} observations have identified a more abundant and less extreme population of obscured galaxies at $z>3$ (e.g., $H$-dropouts in \citealt{Wang2019}; HST-dark galaxies in \citealt{Zhou2020}, optically dark/faint galaxies in \citealt{Carlos2021}), revealing that a significant population of high-$z$ optically dark/faint galaxies have been missed, and they may dominate the massive end of the stellar mass function.
+The contribution of these optically dark/faint galaxies to the cosmic star formation rate density (SFRD) at $z>3$ could be substantial, corresponding up to $\sim$10-25\% of the SFRD from LBGs, or even up to $\sim$ 40\%, depending on the methodology \citep[e.g.,][]{Wang2019, Williams2019, Gruppioni2020, Fudamoto2021,Talia2021,Enia2022,Shu2021,Barrufet2022}.